johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-09-01-typescript-eslint-with-jsdoc-js/index.md

 I was intentional around the naming of the `.ts` file.
 I've called it `loggerTypes.ts` because I want to make it clear that this file is all about types.
 It's not a (runtime) `.js` file, it's a `.ts` file - relevant for compile time.
 The `Types` suffix is deliberate too; it's not `logger.ts` entirely as planned.

 The TypeScript compiler doesn't understand a world in which there is a `logger.js` file which imports types from a `logger.ts` file.
-Expect difficulty if you try to make it work.
-Particularly in a world in which ESM has lead to all imports being `.js` files even when they're TypeScript.
+Expect difficulty if you should try to use that approach.
+Particularly in a world in which ESM has lead to all imports being from `.js` files even when they are actually `.ts` source files.

 What's more, code like that would be far from typical to find that style in a TypeScript (or JavaScript) codebase.
 It would invite head scratching from anyone who came across it.
 So having `Types` in the name means that the compiler is not confused, and hopefully neither are your colleagues.
 You are unambiguously importing a different file.
 (By the way, having a 1-1 relationship between `.ts` and `.js` files as I'm doing isn't mandatory, but I've found it to be a useful pattern.)